 You will need a web hosting company to host your website.
 Quite often your existing Internet provider will include 'web space' as part of your normal subscription.
-The dialog shown below also contains suggested hosting solutions in its PROFILE list.
 Most companies also offer the ability to purchase your own domain name (e.g. like www.xara.com) and have this set to point to your web pages.